Nominate a Carsey Staff, Faculty, Student or Alum for the 2022 UNH Sustainability Awards!

-Three programs and projects, four students, and five faculty fellows and authors at the Carsey School of Public Policy at the University of New Hampshire were awarded UNH Sustainability Awards on May 7.
+In May 2021, three programs and projects, four students, and five faculty fellows and authors at the Carsey School of Public Policy at the University of New Hampshire were awarded UNH Sustainability Awards.
 The UNH Sustainability Awards celebrate the University’s status as a leader in sustainability and promote the university-wide sustainability work of faculty, staff, and graduate and undergraduate students.
 Award levels range from bronze to platinum and recognize “research and scholarship, curriculum development and teaching, campus initiatives and culture, and external engagement activities and achievements.”

 “We’re very proud that the Carsey School’s defining commitment to sustainability was recognized by these awards.
 We are particularly proud that Carsey School programs garnered two of the six platinum awards given to programs and projects, and Carsey School graduate students received two of the five platinum awards given to students,” said Michael Ettlinger, the Carsey School Director.
 “Across the ‘podium’ our programs and people were recognized.”